Man accused of attack with rubber hammer

 Jul.
 8—JANESVILLE — A Janesville man is accused of a vicious attack with a rubber mallet in a domestic violence incident Thursday, July 1.

-Brian S. Koch, 50, of 302 Forest Park Blvd., is charged with first- degree reckless injury and false imprisonment, both while armed.
+Brian S. Koch, 50, is charged with first- degree reckless injury and false imprisonment, both while armed.

-According to the criminal complaint, police were called to a residence on Forest Park Boulevard and found a woman covered in blood.
+According to the criminal complaint, police were called to an east-side residence and found a woman covered in blood.

 The woman was standing in the driveway with a rubber mallet in her hand, which also was bloody.
 She told officers Koch had assaulted her.
 Koch was also at the house and was arrested.